Tajwid: Thickness and thinness

 The emphatic consonants خ ص ض ط ظ غ ق, known as ALA letters, are pronounced with a "heavy accent" (ALA).
-This is done by either pharyngealization /ˤ/, i.e. pronounced while squeezing one's voicebox, or by velarization /ˠ/.
+This is done by either pharyngealization /ˤ/, i.e. pronounced while squeezing one's voice box, or by velarization /ˠ/.
 The remaining letters – the muraqqaq – have a "light accent" (tarqīq) as they are pronounced normally, without pharyngealization (except ع, which is often considered a pharyngeal sound).

 ر (ALA-LC) is heavy when accompanied by a ALA-LC or ALA-LC and light when accompanied by a kasrah.
 If its vowel sound is cancelled, such as by a ALA-LC or the end of a sentence, then it is light when the first preceding voweled letter (without a sukun) has a kasrah.
 It is heavy if the first preceding voweled letter is accompanied by a fatḥah or ḍammah.
 For example, the ر at the end of the first word of the Sūrat "al-ʻAṣr" is heavy because the ع (ALA-LC) has a fatḥah:

 ل (ALA-LC) is only heavy in the word ALA-LC.
 If, however, the preceding vowel is a kasrah, then the ل in ALA-LC is light, such as in the Bismillah: